SpaceX launches NASA’s Crew-2 to orbit, its third human spaceflight in less than a year

 In the past, people have slept anywhere they could find a spot — even on the ceiling, since in the weightless environment of space there is no up or down.

-The space station will only be crowded for a few days, however, since Hopkins’s group of astronauts, known as Crew-1, is scheduled to return to Earth next week.
+The space station will be crowded for only a few days, however, since Hopkins’s group of astronauts, known as Crew-1, is scheduled to return to Earth next week.
 In February, that group surpassed the record for the most days in space by a crew launched on a U.S. spacecraft, surpassing the 84-day milestone set by the Skylab 4 crew in 1974.

 If all goes well, Crew-1 will splash down in the Atlantic Ocean or the Gulf of Mexico shortly after noon on Wednesday, ending a six-month stay on the station.